-C. B. HILL.
 N. B. HILL.
-R. H. DICKINSON.
-DICKINSON, HILL & CO., AUCTIONEERS, NORTH CORNER OF FRANKLIN AND WALL STS.
+DICKINSON, HILL & CO., AUCTIONEERS,

+NORTH CORNER OF FRANKLIN AND WALL STS.
 RICHMOND, VIRGINIA.
-Attend particularly to the selling of slaves at public and private sale.
-Aug.
+Attend particularly to the selling of slaves at public and Aug.
 28, 1860.

-THE OAK CITY HOUSE, WILL BE OPEN TILL THE CLOSE OF THE LEGISLATURE.
+THE OAK CITY HOUSE,

+WILL BE OPEN TILL THE CLOSE OF THE LEGISLATURE.
 THAT popular and far-famed Caterer, W. R. PEPPER, will have charge of the CUSINE DE-PARTMENT, and all the choice delacies of the season will be served with taste and despatch.

 OPPOSITE THE POST OFFICE.
 No books or slates kept-cash on delivery.
 Raleigh, N. C., Dec.
 5, 1860.

-CREENSBORO Mutual Life Insurance and Trust Company :- This Company offers inducements to the public which few possess.
+GREENSBORO' Mutual Life Insurance and Trust Company:-This Company offers inducements to the public which few possess.
 It is economical in its management, and prompt in the parment of its losses.
-The insured for life are its members, and they participate in its profits; not only on the premiums paid in, but also on a large and increasing desposit capital kept in active

-A dividend of 67 per cent., at the last Anual Meeting of the Company, was declared, and carried to the credit o the life members of the Company.
-Those desiring an insurance upon their own lives, or the lives of their slaves, will please address
+The insured for life are its members, and they participate in its profits; not only on the premiums paid in, but also on a large and increasing description of the premiums paid in, but also same as a PUBLIC HOTEL and BOARDING HOUSE, on a large and increasing desposit capital kept in active operation.
+A dividend of 67 per cent., at the last Anual Meeting of the Company, was declared, and carried to the credit of the life members of the Company.
+Those desiring an insurance upon their own lives, or the lives of their slaves, will please address D. P. WEIR, Treasurer.